swarm-game/swarm/TUTORIAL.md

 It will tell you that the type of `build` is
 ```
-∀ a0. string -> {cmd a0} -> cmd string
+∀ a0. {cmd a0} -> cmd robot
 ```
-which says that `build` takes two arguments---a `string`, and a delayed command that returns a value of any type---and results in a command which returns a `string`.
+which says that `build` takes one argument---a delayed command that returns a value of any type---and results in a command which returns a `robot`.
 Every command returns a value, though some might return a value of the unit type, written `()`.
 For example, if you type `move` at the prompt, you will see that its type is `cmd ()`, since `move` does not return any interesting result after executing.